 In addition to these efforts.
-EMFISIS did it best to take burst mode data or implement different modes of operation on request for short periods.
+EMFISIS did its best to take burst mode data or implement different modes of operation on requests for short periods of time.

 Electric Field and Waves Suite (EFW)

-EFW SCIENCE COORDINATION ACTIVITIES

-EFW – Aaron Breneman

-Content for this section should be written below this line:

-•Allowed “sprint” collection campaigns with teams like BARREL that involved 24 hr involvement and open lines of communication to maximize data return on short notice.

-Section 1
+Sub-Section 1

 During the Van Allen Probes mission the Electric Fields and Waves (EFW) instrument took part in a number of collaborative science campaigns with other missions including BARREL, FIREBIRD/Ac6, WWLLN, etc. These collaborations were focused efforts to collect high time resolution burst waveform data, generally during times of magnetic or drift shell conjunctions.
-By mission’s end, these efforts had provided valuable science and built up substantial datasets of spatially separated, high time resolution data during dynamic times.
+By mission’s end, these efforts had provided valuable science and built-up substantial datasets of spatially separated, high time resolution data during dynamic times.

 EFW, chiefly among the RBSP instruments, was most suited to burst campaigns due to its novel and unprecedented 30 GB burst waveform solid state memory.
-This ground-commanded memory (henceforth burst 1) complemented the onboard-triggered 4 MB burst 2 memory based on heritage design.
+This ground-commanded memory (henceforth burst 1) complemented the onboard-triggered 4 MB burst 2-memory based on heritage design.
 The large memory capacity allowed continuous collection over durations of hours of full 3d electric and magnetic field waveform data at sample rates up to 16 kHz.
 This duration is a significant fraction of the RBSP orbit and the duration of a storm or substorm.
-This capability fundamentally redefined the nature of collaborative efforts, expanding the spatial/temporal sphere of influence of RBSP well beyond the two point measurements of the two probes.
+This capability fundamentally redefined the nature of collaborative efforts, expanding the spatial/temporal sphere of influence of RBSP well beyond the two-point measurements of the two probes.
 This approach is part of a recent paradigm of combining big budget with small budget missions (see Spence, Millan chapters), allowing a cost-effective approach to addressing certain science questions that require (or are enhanced by) distributed multipoint measurements.

 For details on the EFW instrument, as well as these collaborative efforts see the EFW instrument paper in this book, as well as Section 5 of this chapter.
 In this section we discuss details of a few of these campaigns, starting with collaborations with BARREL in 2013 and 2014.
 Lessons learned from these campaigns (see Section 5 of this chapter) set the stage for huge operational efficiency improvements of subsequent burst 1 operation.

-Section 3: Details of certain campaigns
+Sub-Section 2: Details of certain campaigns

-EFW’s first significant collaborative effort was with the Balloon Array for Relativistic Radiation Belt Losses (BARREL) mission of opportunity’s first mission in 2013 (Millan chapter; Woodger15).
+EFW’s first significant collaborative effort was with the Balloon Array for Relativistic Radiation Belt Losses (BARREL) mission of opportunity’s first mission in 2013 (Millan et. al, 2021 this volume; Woodger et. al, 2015).
 During this roughly two-month long effort the BARREL team launched a total of 20 balloons from SANAE and Halley Bay stations in Antarctica.
-Balloons had an average duration aloft of approximately 12 days, and typically 6 balloons were aloft at any given time (Woodger15).
+Balloons had an average duration aloft of approximately 12 days, and typically 6 balloons were aloft at any given time (Woodger et. al, 2015).
 At altitudes of ~30-40 km the balloons measured Bremsstrahlung X-rays created from external sources including electron precipitation from the radiation belts in addition to galactic cosmic rays, solar flares, solar energetic protons.
-Using a forward folding technique the X-ray spectrum could be reliably used to estimate the spectrum of the incoming flux, particularly when constrained by in situ flux measurements from satellites (See Millan chapter, Woodger15 for more details).
+Using a forward folding technique the X-ray spectrum could be reliably used to estimate the spectrum of the incoming flux, particularly when constrained by in situ flux measurements from satellites (See Millan et. al, 2021 this volume; Woodger et. al, 2015 for more details).
 These measurements filled a gap in the near-equatorial Van Allen Probes observations by allowing a direct measurement of precipitating flux – not typically possible for near-equatorial satellites which cannot resolve the small (~1-2 deg) loss cone.